Waves Ducks (EGG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Waves Ducks Historical Price

-According to the latest data gathered on Waves Ducks live price page, the current price of Waves Ducks is 3.21USD.
-The circulating supply of Waves Ducks(EGG) is 104.55K EGG , giving it a market capitalization of $337.04K.
+According to the latest data gathered on Waves Ducks live price page, the current price of Waves Ducks is 3.15USD.
+The circulating supply of Waves Ducks(EGG) is 104.55K EGG , giving it a market capitalization of $329.62K.

 The Waves Ducks Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EGG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.